Kaceykaso/design_by_roomba/README.md

 #<a href="http://kaceykaso.github.io/design_by_roomba/index.html">Design by Roomba</a>

-A web-controled iRobot Create (Roomba), via a webserver hosted on a connected Raspberry Pi, that allows the user to command the robot to draw a series of shapes.
+A web-controlled iRobot Create (Roomba), via a webserver hosted on a connected Raspberry Pi, that allows the user to command the robot to draw a series of shapes.
 Can be controlled by multiple users at a time.

 ##Table of Contents